kalanavw/notes/AWS/notes/networking.md

 - CIDR (Classless Inter-Domain Routing), Private vs Public IP
-  - method for allocationg IP adresses
+  - method for allocating IP adresses
 - Default VPC
   	- all new accounts have a default VPC
 - VPC - IPv4
   - can have multiple VPCs in an AWS region (MAX 5 per region - soft limit)
   - MAX CIDR per VPC is 5, for each CIDR
-  - Min size is /28 (16 Ip Addresses)
+  - Min size is /28 (16 IP addresses)
   - Max size is /16 (65536 IP addresses)
 	- Because VPS is private, Only the Private IPv4 ranges are allowed
 - VPC - Subnet(IPv4)